Frequently Asked Questions

 It is important not to confuse honey bee behaviours and problems caused by humans with true free wild bee behaviour.
 Conservationist should in the view of the Trust be working to protect wild honey bees as much as other bee species.
 Wild honey bees in many parts of Europe would now qualify for protected red list status as they can no longer live in the wild.
 It is not too late to reverse this.

 All bees are now competing for food because we humans have removed their food resources and unleashed a chemical warfare against them.
+There used to be a time when the land supported far greater numbers of both bee hives kept for honey harvest and all our native insects.
 Now is not a time to pit one pollinator against another - pollinators enhance the landscape and create more resources in doing so.
 Instead we need to focus on sources of the problem.

 We have also removed bee habitats.
 The natural habitat of the wild free honey bee is ancient forests.
 If an ancient forest is destroyed to make way for roads or trains ... it is gone.
 The creatures that once lived in the forest cannot wait 500 years for a new forest to grow.
 We cannot "mitigate" the loss of an ancient forest; one thousand hundred year old oaks have less biodiversity than a single ancient oak.